tq-systems/meta-tq/meta-tq/doc/README.TQMa8MxML.md

 ## Known Issues

 * U-Boot: mfgtool config fails to write image to eMMC / SD with error -19.
-  The USB gadget is not enabled in U-Boot spacific device tree part.
+  The USB gadget is not enabled in U-Boot specific device tree part.
 To make it work it is needed to add the following changes to `arch/arm/dt/imx8mm-mba8mx-u-boot.dtsi`:
   ```